genomicsclass/leanpub/manuscript/mds.md

-## Multi-dimensional scaling plots
+## Multi-Dimensional Scaling Plots

 R markdown document for this section available [here](https://github.com/genomicsclass/labs/tree/master/course3/mds.Rmd).

-We will motivate multi-dimensional scaling (MDS) plots with an gene expression example.
-To simpify the illustration we will only consider three tissues:
+We will motivate multi-dimensional scaling (MDS) plots with a gene expression example.
+To simplify the illustration we will only consider three tissues:

 ```r